 Rockshox Lyrik Ultimate are the highest spec in this Rockshox lineup.
 The Lyrik Ultimate features the RC Charger 2.1 damper combined with DebonAir springs.
 These forks pay attention to smooth operation with advanced SKF wiper seals and suspension fluid used.

 These forks are capable downhill performers able to keep the rider glued to the line they choose.
 Attention to weight reduction shows that Lyrik also considers the ride back up the track.
 RockShox Lyrik forks can be found on the Cannondale Neo 2 electric mountain bike.

 3 models are available (the Select, Select Plus and Ultimate).
 The range offers 140 to 180 mm travel.

 Lyrik Select = $1151

 Lyrik Ultimate = $1459

-ZEB forks are the stiffest enduro forks in Rockshox range.
-With 38 mm stanchions, and 150 to 190 mm travel, they are cross-over capable as a downhill shock.
+ZEB forks are the stiffest enduro forks in the Rockshox range.
+With 38 mm stanchions, and 150 to 190 mm travel, they are cross-over capable as a downhill performer.

 This is a heavy choice for most enduro riders.
 Rockshox ZEB forks would be the choice for rougher trails or riders that want more stability than thinner stanchions provide.